 Regulatory T (Treg) cells are our protectors from collateral damage caused by overly exuberant immune responses.
 In the context of cancer, however, this immunosuppressive cell subset has the capacity to restrain antitumor immunity and promote tumor growth.
 The goal of my research is to improve our understanding of the metabolic cues that affect the functionality of Treg cells.
 Specifically, I aim to uncover the mechanisms by which Treg cells sense and respond to alterations in the availability of cholesterol metabolites under homeostatic conditions and in the diseased state.
 My hope is that this research will accelerate the development of novel strategies for therapeutic manipulation of Treg cell function to improve outcomes in patients with cancer.

 During metastasis, cancer cells must adapt to the stresses that they face as they detach from the primary tumor, travel through the blood stream and eventually settle in a new organ.
 Leona’s project aims to understand how these metastasizing cells adapt to high levels of oxidative stress by expressing a family of proteins containing the 21st amino acid, Selenocysteine.
-I am working to identify the regulatory elements in this stress response pathway and understand how they promote cancer metastasis.
-By elucidating mechanisms by which metastasizing cells adapt to harsh conditions, Leona will identify novel targets that can be used to treat such a devastating disease.
+Leona is am working to identify the regulatory elements in this stress response pathway and understand how they promote cancer metastasis.
+By elucidating mechanisms by which metastasizing cells adapt to harsh conditions, she will identify novel targets that can be used to treat such a devastating disease.

 Receptors on T cells have proven successful for cancer therapy due to their ability to specifically target mutated or foreign peptides derived from proteins in any subcellular location, however their therapeutic potential has been limited due to the inability to efficiently identify receptors and their cognate targets.
 Heather aims to develop a high throughput method to identify the targets of clinically relevant T cell receptors that can be used to detect targets of T cells isolated from tumors.
 Our method screens T cell receptor reactivity against tens of thousands of genetically encoded target peptides.
 Identification of T cell receptor targets will expand the therapeutic potential of T cells for cancer treatment.